shuLhan/karajo/README.md

 The "http_insecure" option can be set to true if the "http_url" is HTTPS with unknown certificate authority.

-The "delay" option define when job will be repeatedly executed.
+The "interval" option define the duration when job will be repeatedly executed.
 This field is required, if not set or invalid it will set to 30 seconds.
 If one have job that need to run less than 30 seconds, it should be run on single program.